-To start using the most secure streaming service in the cloud with $200 off usage each month for your first three months, visit /confluent-cloud.
+To start using the most secure streaming service in the cloud with $400 of free usage during your first 60 days, sign up for Confluent Cloud.
 In addition, you can use the promo code CL60BLOG for an additional $60 of free Confluent Cloud usage.*

 To learn more about these specific security features, please see the Secure page dedicated to this announcement.

 Amazon DynamoDB is a fully managed, serverless, key-value NoSQL database service that is highly available and scalable.
 It is designed to deliver single-digit millisecond query performance at any scale.
 It offers a fast and flexible way to store...

 Announcing the latest updates to Confluent’s cloud-native data streaming platform: Kora Engine, Data Quality Rules, Custom Connectors, Streaming Sharing, and more.